nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from the FABook.

 Format: `delete NAME`

 * Deletes the person with the specified `NAME`.

 Examples:
-* `delete Aaron Judge` deletes `Aaron Judge` in the address book.
+* `delete Aaron Judge` deletes `Aaron Judge` in the FABook.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the FABook.

 Format: `clear`